qBraid/.github/profile/README.md

 # 👋 Welcome to qBraid!
-qBraid is the cloud platform for quantum software development.
+qBraid is a leading cloud platform for quantum software development.

 - 🏡 Check out our [Homepage](https://qbraid.com)